Exodus-Privacy/website/content/page/what.md

 <a name="android-app"></a>
 ## εxodus Android application
 This application is meant to list the applications you have installed from Google Play and tells you what are the trackers used by each application.
-The application does not not analyze the installed applications on you smartphone but uses the reports available on the [εxodus platform](https://reports.exodus-privacy.eu.org) and [does not contain trackers](https://reports.exodus-privacy.eu.org/reports/search/org.eu.exodus_privacy.exodusprivacy).
+The application does not analyze the installed applications on you smartphone but retrieves the reports available on the [εxodus platform](https://reports.exodus-privacy.eu.org) and [does not contain trackers](https://reports.exodus-privacy.eu.org/reports/search/org.eu.exodus_privacy.exodusprivacy).
 <center>
 {{< fig src="/media/exodus-app.png" caption="Overview of the εxodus Android application" >}}
 </center>